-Every day 954,000 workers, including engineers, technicians and machinists, head to plastics facilities around the world to produce products that play major roles in our modern life, from helping to preserve food to serving as the basis for medical devices that save lives.
-These highly skilled workers, who serve one of the U.S.’s largest manufacturing sectors, are trained by employers who keep their employees’ safety top of mind.
+Every day nearly one million workers, including engineers, technicians and machinists, head to plastics facilities around the world to produce products that play major roles in our modern life, from helping to preserve food to providing for medical devices that save lives.
+These highly skilled workers, who serve one of the U.S.’s largest manufacturing sectors, must keep safety top of mind.

-PLASTICS has a Worker Health and Safety Task Group of the EHS+ Committee, a group in which all members are invited to participate.
-Meetings are held three times a year, with interim conference calls as needed.
+PLASTICS has a Worker Health and Safety Task Group of the EHS+ Committee in which all members are invited to participate.
+Meetings are held twice per year, with interim conference calls as needed.

 The EHS+ Committee’s Worker Health and Safety Task Group addresses topics including: